trademark attorney

 Reminders for Trademark Renewal

 Most trademark attorneys will have a system to remind them when your registrations come up for renewal.
 They can then let you know about the upcoming renewal, and assist you with it.
-However, it is a good idea to have your own reminders in place.
-After all, you don’t know if between years 10 and 19 your attorney could retire, their practice could close, etc. So it is always a good idea to have a backup reminder in place.
-The USPTO now sends email reminders about these renewals, too.
+However, it also is a good idea to have your own reminders in place.
+After all, you don’t know if between years 10 and 19 your attorney could retire or their practice could close.
+So it is always a good idea to have a backup reminder in place.
+The USPTO can now send email reminders about these renewals, too.
 But again, you should not rely solely on that to keep you updated.

 As I mentioned before, there is a six-month grace period for each trademark renewal.
 However, the filing fee is much higher if you file during the grace period.
 You will save money by filing on time.
 The trademark renewal form must be completed correctly.
 Mistakes here can be costly.
 Once you have your registration, you may want the help of a professional trademark attorney in filing your renewals.